New York (state): Native American history

 From approximately 1640–1680, the Iroquois peoples waged campaigns which extended from modern-day Michigan to Virginia against Algonquian and Siouan tribes, as well as each other.
 The aim was to control more land for animal trapping, a career most natives had turned to in hopes of trading with whites first.
 This completely changed the ethnography of the region, and most large game was hunted out before whites ever fully explored the land.
 Still, afterward, the Iroquois Confederacy offered shelter to refugees of the Mascouten, Erie, Chonnonton, Tutelo, Saponi, and Tuscarora nations.
-The Tuscarora became the sixth nation of the Iroquois.
+The Tuscarora became the sixth nation of the Iroquois in around 1720.

-In the 1700s, Iroquoian peoples would also merge with the Iroquois during the French and Indian War.
-The Iroquois would take in the remaining Susquehannock of Pennsylvania after they were decimated in war.
-Most of these other groups assimilated and eventually ceased to exist.
+In the 1700s, Iroquoian peoples would take in the remaining Susquehannock of Pennsylvania after they were decimated in the French and Indian War.
+Most of these other groups assimilated and eventually ceased to exist as separate tribes.
 Then, after the American Revolution, a large group of Seneca split off and returned to Ohio, becoming known as the Mingo Seneca.
 The current Six Nations of the Iroquois Confederacy include the Seneca, Cayuga, Onondaga, Oneida, Tuscarora and Mohawk.
 The Iroquois fought for both sides during the Revolutionary War; afterwards many pro-British Iroquois migrated to Canada.
 Today, the Iroquois still live in several enclaves across New York and Ontario.

 Meanwhile, the Lenape formed a close relationship with William Penn.
 However, upon Penn's death, his sons managed to take over much of their lands and banish them to Ohio.
 When the U.S. drafted the Indian Removal Act, the Lenape were further moved to Missouri, whereas their cousins, the Mohicans, were sent to Wisconsin.